nhnt11/WEE-Shield-Study-Template/README.md

 `$npm run build`

 ## Basic use
-- Just look at Experiment.jsm.
+- Just look at `Experiment.jsm`.
 You might not need to mess with anything else. :)
 - Strings are attempted to be loaded from `locales/${AppConstants.INSTALL_LOCALE}/strings.properties`, falling back to `locales/en-US/strings.properties`.
 Add strings to `strings.properties` files in `locales/foo-BAR/` and use `getString()` and `getFormattedString()` to work with strings (see code in `Experiment.jsm`).
-- If you are confused by the scoping mechanisms and Globals.jsm, read on.
+- If you are confused by the scoping mechanisms and `Globals.jsm`, read on.

 ## Under the hood
 - This template implements a WebExtension Experiment API called `firefoxhooks`, accessible via `browser.firefoxhooks`.